 Hyperparameters of GPR.
 The behavior of a GPR model is defined by its hyperparameters.
 To introduce the hyperparameters, a basic explanation is given following Rasmussen and Williams (2006).
 Please note that the complete deduction is not displayed here because it is beyond the scope of this paper.
-For further details, please refer to Chapter 2 of Rasmussen and Williams' (2006) book.
+For further details, please refer to chap.
+2 of Rasmussen and Williams' (Rasmussen and Williams, 2006) book.

 GPR is based on Bayesian inference.
 First, consider a single observation.
-The Bayesian linear regression model with Gaussian noise is defined as where \boldsymbol{x} is an input vector containing D different predictors of a single observation, $\phi(\boldsymbol{x})$ is the function which maps the input vector onto a higher dimensional space where the Bayesian linear model is applicable, \boldsymbol{w} is a vector of weights of the linear model, $f(\boldsymbol{x})$ is the function value, y is the observed target value, and ε is independent identically distributed Gaussian noise with zero mean and variance σ_n^2
+The Bayesian linear regression model with Gaussian noise is defined as where x is an input vector containing D different predictors of a single observation, $\phi(x)$ is the function which maps the input vector onto a higher dimensional space where the Bayesian linear model is applicable, w is a vector of weights of the linear model, f(x) is the function value, y is the observed target value, and ε is independent identically distributed Gaussian noise with zero mean and variance σ_n^2

-$$f(\mathbf{x}) = \phi(\mathbf{x})^{\mathsf{T}} \mathbf{w}, \quad y = f(\mathbf{x}) + \varepsilon,$$ (22)
+$$f(\mathbf{x}) = \phi(\mathbf{x})^{\top} \mathbf{w}, \quad y = f(\mathbf{x}) + \varepsilon,$$ (22)